warlock-labs/noether/README.md

 ## Background

-Named after Emmy Noether, a pioneering mathematician in abstract algebra, this library aims to bridge the gap between abstract mathematics and practical programming in Rust.
+Named after Emmy Nœther, a pioneering mathematician in abstract algebra, this library aims to bridge the gap between abstract mathematics and practical programming in Rust.
 It enables developers to work with mathematical concepts in a type-safe, efficient, and expressive manner.